NLLCommunity/discord-norsk-bott/README.md

 > [!TIP]
 > It is recommended to use [Volta](https://volta.sh/) to manage Node.js versions.
 If Volta is installed, you do not need to do anything.
 When you run any commands in this repository, Volta will automatically install and install the correct versions of both Node.js and Yarn.

-1. Clone the repository
+1. Clone the repository.
-2. Run `yarn` to install dependencies
+2. Run `yarn` to install dependencies.
 3. Configure the environment variables by copying the `template.env` file to `.env` and filling in the values.
-(You will need to create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get a token, as well as a test server for the bot to join.
-You will also need an API key for [DeepL](https://www.deepl.com/pro-api) for the translation commands.)
+See [Environment Variables](#environment-variables) for more information.
 4. Run `yarn start:dev` to start the bot in development mode.
 The bot will now be running and you can make changes to the code.
 The bot will automatically restart when you save changes.

 ```sh